mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ## I Introduction

-Advanced Audit Trail provides users with the traceability of changes, detailed insight in reading and writing data, infinitely scalable and fully-indexed data search, and dashboards, alerting and connectivity to customer data warehouses.
+Advanced Audit Trail allows you to trace changes, gain detailed insight in reading and writing data, use infinitely scalable and fully-indexed data search, and have dashboards, alerting and connectivity to customer data warehouses.

-With Advanced Audit Trail, you can create Audit snapshots of objects to store an Audit Trail.
-This Audit Trail is centralized and sent to a long-term data storage, and therefore allows for complex search queries and keeps the operational database small and performant.
+With this app service, you can create audit snapshots of objects to store an Audit Trail.
+This Audit Trail is centralized and sent to a long-term data storage, and therefore supports complex search queries and keeps the operational database small and performant.

-Advanced Audit Trail uses Kafka and Elasticsearch.
-See the intergration diagram below:
+Advanced Audit Trail uses Kafka and Elasticsearch, shown in the intergration diagram below:

 ![integration-diagram](integration-diagram.png)